 In May 2014, the FASB issued guidance which amends the accounting for revenue recognition.
 Under the amended guidance, an entity will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which a company expects to be entitled and receive in exchange for those goods or services.
 Leases are specifically excluded from this guidance and will be governed by the applicable lease codification; however, this update may have implications with respect to certain variable payment terms included in lease agreements.
 The guidance would be effective for interim and annual reporting periods beginning after December 15, 2017, with early adoption not permitted.
-The Company is currently in the process of evaluating the guidance; however, based on its initial assessment, the Company does not believe it will have a material impact on its consolidated financial statements.
+The Company is currently in the process of evaluating the guidance and has initiated a review to identify non-lease components, if any, in its lease agreements; however, based on its initial assessment, the Company does not believe it will have a material impact on its consolidated financial statements.

 In February 2016, the FASB issued guidance which amends the existing accounting standards for lease accounting, including requiring lessees to recognize most leases on their balance sheets and making targeted changes to lessor accounting.
 The guidance requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase of the leased asset by the lessee.
 This classification will determine whether the lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than twelve months regardless of their classification.
 Leases with a term of twelve months or less will be accounted for pursuant to existing guidance for operating leases.
 The guidance is expected to result in the recognition of a right-to-use asset and related liability to account for the Company's future obligations under its ground lease and executive office lease agreements for which the Company is the lessee.
-Additionally, the guidance will require that lessees and lessors capitalize, as initial direct costs, only those costs that are incurred due to the execution of a lease.
-Under this guidance, allocated payroll costs and other costs that are incurred regardless of whether the lease is obtained will no longer be capitalized as initial direct costs and instead will be expensed as incurred.
+Additionally, the guidance will require that lessees and lessors capitalize, as initial direct costs, only those costs that are incurred regardless of whether the lease is obtained will no longer be capitalized as initial direct costs and instead will be expensed as incurred.
 Lessors will continue to account for leases using an approach that is substantially equivalent to existing guidance for operating and other leases.
 The new lease accounting guidance requires a modified retrospective transition approach for all leases existing at, or entered into after, the date of initial application, with an option to use certain transition relief.
-The guidance would be effective for interim and annual reporting periods beginning after December 15, 2018, wi
+The guidance would be effective for interim and annual reporting periods beginning after December 15, 2018, with early adoption being permitted.
+The Company is currently in the process of evaluating the impact the adoption